 Is Nash based on the NEO blockchain?

 Nash is not based on the NEO blockchain.
-Although the Nash Exchange token (NEX) is a NEP-5 token, it now also exists on Ethereum.
+Although the Nash Exchange token (NEX) was originally a NEP-5 token, it now also exists on Ethereum.
 Nash itself is independent of any blockchain.
 Our matching engine is off-chain and manages state channels across a number of chains.

 When will Nash integrate with hardware wallets?

 Hardware wallets are an excellent solution for secure long-term storage.
 However, they are expensive and still too complicated for first-time users.

 At Nash, we focus on providing the simplest possible solutions to encourage wide adoption of blockchain technology.
 Our first priority has been to design a funds management system that is secure, easy to use and accessible to anyone.
 Our user wallets function via our MPC API protocol, allowing for address whitelisting and transaction limits.
 This upgrade offers security on the level of hardware at no cost – and makes the Nash mobile app the safest way to connect to dapps.

 For users who still prefer hardware wallets as their primary storage solution, Nash may in future release specialized apps to make those devices compatible with our platform.